Switch Your DNS to CloudFlare to Be Protected

 Owning a Website Comes With Responsibility

-With how websites are built today on systems like WordPress, Joomla, DotNetNuke, Drupal and others, you’re running actual software on your website.
+With how websites are built today on software platforms like WordPress, Joomla, DotNetNuke, Drupal and others, you’re running actual software on your website.
 Don’t get me wrong – it’s great.
 This software makes managing a website and adding content really easy.
 Along with that kind of power comes great responsibility.

 Some of the Things That Can Go Wrong